w3c/wai-tutorials/README.md

 This site uses [Middleman][] to create static HTML files.
 Please follow the [installation instructions on the Midleman web site][MMInst].
 Windows users need to [install Ruby first][WinRuby].

 Also it is required to install the [Middleman-GH-Pages gem][MMGHP], if you want to push your changes to a github pages branch.
-You can contribute locally as well.
+You can edit content and work on the files locally without this gem also.

 ### Local development